justinsgithub/prisma-generator-next/README.md

 ```

-3- Run `npx prisma generate`
+3. Run `npx prisma generate`

-If your prisma.schema looked like this
+If your prisma.schema looked like this...

 ```prisma
 model User {